-The Peggy Guggenheim Collection is among the most important museums in Italy for European and American art of the first half of the 20th century.
+The Peggy Guggenheim Collection is among the most important museums in Italy for European and American art of the 20th century.
 It is located in Peggy Guggenheim's former home, Palazzo Venier dei Leoni, on the Grand Canal in Venice.
 The museum presents Peggy Guggenheim's personal collection, masterpieces from the Hannelore B. and Rudolph B. Schulhof Collection, the Gianni Mattioli Collection, the Nasher Sculpture Garden, as well as temporary exhibitions.

 The Peggy Guggenheim Collection is owned and operated by the Solomon R. Guggenheim Foundation, New York, which also operates the Solomon R. Guggenheim Museum and which is a partner of the Basque Regional Government for the programming of the Guggenheim Museum Bilbao.

 The first art history course organized by the Peggy Guggenheim Collection [info]

 International research and conservation project on Jackson Pollock’s masterpiece Alchemy